Do you want to save time and money cooking at home but don’t know where to start?

 Tip 9: Use Leftovers

-Try using leftovers from one night’s dinner to make another dinner later in the week.
+If you don’t like reheating leftovers, repurpose leftovers into another meal.
 For example, use leftover chicken to make chicken salad, tacos, or top a salad later on during the week.
-You could also double a recipe so that there’re plenty of leftovers for lunch another day.
+You could also double a recipe so there’s plenty of leftovers for lunch throughout the week.

 Come up with different meals using leftovers in the refrigerator.
 Omelets, stir-fries, and tacos are a few simple meals you can create from leftovers.